Frequently Asked Questions for People

 Q: Can I use my MOCA Card with a digital wallet?

 A: Yes.
-Physical or virtual MOCA Prime Debit, Cash Debit, and Sentinel Debit Cards are compatible with all the popular digital wallets - Apple Pay, Google Pay, Samsung Pay, LG Pay, Garmin Pay, and Fitbit Pay.
+Physical or virtual MOCA Prime, Cash, Sentinel, Elite, and Heritage Cards are compatible with all the popular digital wallets - Apple Pay, Google Pay, Samsung Pay, LG Pay, Garmin Pay, and Fitbit Pay.
 Unfortunately, Visa doesn’t allow gift cards to be used with digital wallets at this time.

 Q: What security features does my MOCA Card have?